moadavou/product-preview-card-component/README.md

 ### What I learned

-For this project, I continued working with **utility classes** and began learning about the **CUBE CSS methodology**.
+For this project, I continued working with **utility classes** and began learning more about the **CUBE CSS methodology**.
 It's still very new to me, so keep your expectations low.

 **I also learned...**